-- Fordham IT’s Enterprise Technology Services (ETS) department maintains PCI network information systems.
+- Office of Information Technology’s DevOps maintains PCI network information systems.

-- ETS is responsible for maintaining the PCI hardware inventory and its annual review, per PCI DSS guidelines.
+- DevOps are responsible for maintaining the PCI hardware inventory and its annual review, per PCI DSS guidelines.

 - Documentation must include the name, location, IP address (PCI switch), function, and model/vendor information.